Czech Republic: Education and health care

-Education in the Czech Republic is compulsory for nine years and citizens have access to a free-tuition university education, while the average number of years of education is 13.1.
+Education in the Czech Republic is compulsory for nine years, and citizens have access to a free-tuition university education, while the average number of years of education is 13.1.
 Additionally, the Czech Republic has a "relatively equal" educational system in comparison with other countries in Europe.
 Founded in 1348, Charles University was the first university in Central Europe.
-Other major universities in the country are Masaryk University, Czech Technical University, Palacký University, Academy of Performing Arts and University of Economics.
+Other major universities are Masaryk University, Czech Technical University, Palacký University, Academy of Performing Arts and University of Economics.

-The Programme for International Student Assessment, coordinated by the OECD, currently ranks the Czech education system as the 15th most successful in the world, higher than the OECD average.
-The UN Education Index ranks the Czech Republic 10th as of 2013 (positioned behind Denmark and ahead of South Korea).
+The Programme for International Student Assessment, coordinated by the OECD, currently ranks the education system as the 15th most successful in the world, higher than the OECD average.
+The UN Education Index ranked the Czech Republic 10th as of 2013.

-Health care in the Czech Republic is similar in quality to that of other developed nations.
-The Czech universal health care system is based on a compulsory insurance model, with fee-for-service care funded by mandatory employment-related insurance plans.
-According to the 2016 Euro health consumer index, a comparison of healthcare in Europe, the Czech healthcare is 13th, ranked behind Sweden and two positions ahead of the United Kingdom.
+Healthcare in the Czech Republic is similar in quality to that of other developed nations.
+The universal health care system is based on a compulsory insurance model, with fee-for-service care funded by mandatory employment-related insurance plans.
+According to the 2016 Euro health consumer index, a comparison of healthcare in Europe, the Czech healthcare is 13th.